nicolaka/TFBI/README.md

 tfbi-prometheus-server                   ClusterIP      34.118.235.22    <none>        80/TCP         2m11s

 ```
-In this example you'd visit the following assuming you had network access to that private IP:
+In this example you'd visit the following assuming you had network access/and a route to that private IP:
 http://10.10.0.63

+> NOTE: Metrics might take a few minutes to populate

 ## Credits